What is the Train-the-Trainer

 - Special features of facilitating GSP

-- Commissions, ombudspersons and responsible persons/committees for research integrity (Principles, working method and workflows)
+- Commissions, ombudspersons and responsible persons/committees for scientific integrity (basic principles, working methods and procedures)

 Are you interested in the Train-the-Trainer?